 This post contains affiliate links.
 I may make a small commission if you make a purchase via my website.

 Read on for our tips on where to launch your SUP, local facilities, and if you’ll need a permit or license to paddle.
 By the way – if you think I’ve missed your own personal best places to paddleboard in the North West, let me know in the comments!

-New to Paddle Boarding?
 Don’t Paddle without these Essentials!

 Before you go on the water, remember that your first priority is to stay safe, comply with relevant regulations and have appropriate licenses and insurance.
 Closely followed by: try not to fall off, and look cool.

 - If it’s cold water, I recommend neoprene gloves and shoes – these from Amazon are a great option, at £15 with next-day delivery and 5* reviews.